Meat Cutter Apprentice

 - Training is delivered at Thompson Rivers University in Kamloops B.C., and each course is 4 weeks in length.

 - Hours earned in other provinces may count towards a B.C. apprenticeship with the approval of your sponsor.

 - Working B.C. meat cutters with prior experience or training can request to challenge the Level 1 final exam in order to take Level 2 training and complete an apprenticeship, or may challenge the Certificate of Qualification exam to achieve a credential.

-- Apprenticeship for meat cutters in BC is voluntary
+Apprenticeship for meat cutters in BC is voluntary: What does this mean?

 - This means you must ask your employer if they are willing to take you on as an apprentice and become your (sponsor)

 - The employer can accept or decline your request

 - If the employer accepts then an agreement between the employer and the meat cutter is drawn up and registered with the Industry Training Authority (ITA),